 As a landlord in Florida, you have the following rights under Chapter 83 of Florida Statutes.
 Landlord rights in Florida allow you to:

-- Enforce the terms of the rental agreement.
+- Enforce the terms of the lease agreement.

 - Screen tenants as long as your criteria are free from any bias on the basis of a protected class.